daizutabi/mkapi/docs/usage/module.md

 #File google_style.py: line number 1-18 {%=/examples/google_style.py[:18]%}

-Although there is no Attributes section in docstring, MkApi automatically creates the section if attributes are correctly documented.
+Although there is no Attributes section in docstring, MkAPI automatically creates the section if attributes are correctly documented.

 ~~~
 ![mkapi](google_style)